 Jinx: There too contains much of the 'Jinx' Coven album released in 2013 which contains some olde recordings in which original members are present.
 Prophecy Records did a stellar job in reproducing the magickal essence of Coven as did Matt Bacon who spearheaded the project.
 Many months of searching for elements, remastering by new blood Coven keyboard player and engineer Alex Kercheval and artistic presentation by all went into this set.
 From the velvet box to never seen photos to a Coven sigil banner to drawing my blood for the printing of the numbered certificate - all was meticulously thought out.

-UG: And one last question.
-Magick has always played a big role in the music of Coven.
+UG: Magick has always played a big role in the music of Coven.
 What does magick mean to you personally?

 Jinx: Everything.
 I live my life through magick.
 I practice musick and I practice magick everyday, mostly after the sun goes down.
 I am a night being.
 I grew up in the Left Hand Path and shall continue down that road of shadows.

-UG: Thank you very much for the interview and your time Jinx.
-Hope to see you soon on the road again.
+UG: Thank you very much for the Interview and I hope to see you soon on Tour again.